MithrilJS/mithril.js/docs/mithril.request.md

 		Method to use to extract the data from the raw XMLHttpRequest.
 This is useful when the relevant data is either in a response header or the status field.

-		If this parameter is falsy, the default value is `function(xhr, options) {return xhr.responseText}`.
+		If this parameter is falsy, the default value is a function that returns `xhr.responseText`.

 	-	**void type(Object<any> data)** (optional)